bbmokhtari/django-translations/docs/reference/querysets.rst

       This is an overriden version of
       the :class:`~django.db.models.query.QuerySet`\ 's
       :meth:`~django.db.models.query.QuerySet.__init__` method.
-      It defines custom translation configurations on the queryset.
+      It defines custom translation configurations on
+      the :class:`TranslatableQuerySet`.

       :param args: The arguments of
           the :class:`~django.db.models.query.QuerySet`\